tommasomarroni/Chip-8/README.md

 # Chip-8

-A Chip-8 emulator in Python
+A Chip-8 emulator in Python.

 ![](docs/chip8.gif)